oncody/civ-board-game-2010/README.md

 #### Caravans
 Have a scout figure end its movement in a city center and then remove it from the board.
 Add a caravan tile on that city center (max of 1 per city).
 The caravan tile can be consumed to gain an additional 2 production.

-## Technology Research Phase
+## Technology Phase
-The Tech Pyramid

-Explain how much a technology csots

-* parallel
+This phase is done in secret by all players at the same time.

 Each player may learn one new tech by spending trade They then add their newly learned tech to their tech pyramid When a player learns a tech unlocking an upgraded building, they immediately flip over any of the corresponding basic buildings that they’ve already produced in their cities.
 Researching a tech spends all of the player’s remaining trade, no matter how much trade they had before researching.
 The only exception to this rule is for players who possess coins.
 Coins allow a player to retain 1 trade after researching for each coin the player possesses.
 Having coins never increases a player’s current trade; it only allows a player to retain trade they already have.
 A player does not need to know the tech that unlocks the basic form of a building in order to learn the tech that unlocks the upgraded form of that building.

 The Railroad technology card should have a coin icon.